LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version TBD
+*Released*: TBD April 2024
+- ChartBuilder fix for tests (createNotification not defined) and JS error (onHide to handle evt parameter

 ### version 3.37.3
 *Released*: 2 April 2024
 - Introduce `autoInit` prop on `QuerySelect` that allows for users to skip initialization.